zorbyte/TrackWeave/README.md

 although without the deadlocking behaviour.
 As such, unix time stamps sourced from the `Created-At` tag are employed to ensure that transactions that are added in the future do not match their `Head-Node` to an older `Tail-Node`.

-## Todo List

-- Write a library for TrackWeave interactions in TypeScript.

 ## Inspirations